TommyLau/ue-gitdeps-cdn/README.md

 - If a file exists and matches the expected size, hash verification is performed
 - Hash verification is performed after decompression for gzipped files
 - Real-time progress tracking for both decompression and hash verification phases

+## Verification Record System

+The tool includes a sophisticated verification record system that:

+- Stores verification results in a SQLite database for efficient retrieval
+- Maintains exactly one record per file, updating existing records rather than adding new ones
+- Skips hash verification for files that haven't changed since last verification
+- Tracks file size, modification time, and expected hash to detect changes
+- Provides detailed statistics about verification status
+- Improves performance by avoiding redundant verifications

+To use this feature:

+- Files are automatically recorded after successful verification
+- Use `--force-verify` to verify all files regardless of previous verification
+- Use `--show-stats` to display verification statistics without downloading

 ## Configuration